A kernel for the maximum agreement forest problem on multiple binary phylogenetic trees: Preliminaries

 \begin{problembox}{The Unrooted Maximum Agreement Forest Problem} \textbf{Input:} A set $\T$ of unrooted binary phylogenetic trees on $X$ and an integer~$\ku$.

 \textbf{Question:} \textit{Does there esist an unrooted agreement forest $\Fu$ for $\T$ of size at most $\ku$?}

 \end{problembox}

 There is also a \emph{rooted} version of the agreement forest problem.
-A \emph{rooted} binary phylogenetic tree on $X$ is a tree with a single in-degree 0 and out-degree 2 \emph{root}, where the leaves are bijectively labelled by $X$ and all other nodes have indegree-1 and out-degree 2.
+A \emph{rooted} binary phylogenetic tree on $X$ is a tree with a single indegree-0 and outdegree-2 \emph{root}, where the leaves are bijectively labelled by $X$ and all other nodes have indegree 1 and outdegree 2.
 Edges are directed away from the root.
 If $|X|=1$ then the single node labelled with the unique element of $X$ is regarded as a rooted binary phylogenetic tree.
 In this rooted context $T = T'$ if there is an isomorphism between $T$ and $T'$ that respects the direction of the edges (and, as usual, preserves the leaf labels $X$).
-Core definitions, such as $T[B]$ and $T|B$, go through unchanged.
-The substructures for rooted trees are similar to their unrooted counterparts, as shown in \FIG{rooted substructures}.
-However, chains are different.
+Core definitions, such as $T[B]$ and $T|B$, go through unchanged, \stevenrevise{with one crucial exception: when constructing $T|B$ from $T[B]$, the unique node of $T[B]$ with indegree-0 and outdegree-2 (i.e. its root) is not suppressed.} The substructures for rooted trees are similar to their unrooted counterparts, as shown in \FIG{rooted substructures}.
+However, chains are \stevenlater{slightly} different.
 In a rooted phylogenetic tree chains have an orientation, starting with the taxon closest to the root.
 For example in \FIG{rooted substructures} $(g,f,e)$ is a chain of $T$, but $(e,f,g)$ is not.

 Let $\T$ be a set of rooted binary phylogenetic trees on $X$.
 A \emph{(rooted) agreement forest} \leo{for~$\T$} is defined identically to the unrooted case; the only difference is the different semantics of isomorphism in the $T|B_i = T'|B_i$ condition. \leo{See Figure~\ref{FIG example rmaf} for an example.}